codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-charts-and-repositories.md

 toc: true
 ---
 Codefresh allows you to integrate with external Helm repositories and Helm charts in the Helm Charts page.
-Using external Helm repositories is optional as all Codefresh accounts already include a [built-in Helm repository]({{site.baseurl}}/docs/deployments/helm/managed-helm-repository/).
+It is optional to use external Helm repositories as all Codefresh accounts already include a [built-in Helm repository]({{site.baseurl}}/docs/deployments/helm/managed-helm-repository/).

 ## Add an external Helm repository

-Easily add your onwn Helm charts.
+Easily add your own Helm charts.
 By default, we show charts from the [official Helm repository](https://github.com/kubernetes/charts){:target="_blank"}.

 1. In the Codefresh UI, from the Artifacts section in the sidebar, select [**Helm Charts**](https://g.codefresh.io/helm/releases/releasesNew/){:target="\_blank"}.
 1. On the top right, click **Add Existing Helm Repository**.
+  You are taken to Pipeline Integrations.
 1. In the Integrations page, click **Add Helm Repository**, and then select the type of Helm repo to add from the list.
 1. Enter the **Helm repository name** and **URL**.
   Do not include the specific path to `index.yaml` in the URL.